slaskar1/racial-transition/README.md

 Over the years, racial demographics have changed in the US.
 As I work with racial data, I found it useful to create a map and see how much the percentage of Black Population have changed from 1970-2020.
 The Census has data from 1970 and that is as far as I could go.
 I created 3 maps.
 The first one shows the percentage of the Black Population in 1970 in US counties, the second one shows the Percentage Black Population in 2020 and the third one shows which US counties experienced racial transition.
 I will explain how I defined Racial Transition in the mapmaking process.
 My supervisor, I and her previous RA have collected race data from census for different years, recoded them and appended them.
 We also merged them with public finance data from [The Government Finance Database](https://willamette.edu/mba/research-impact/public-datasets/index.html).
 However, we don’t need public finance data for this project.
 I am using the final merged dataset from my supervisor for the race data.

 I have created 3 maps and the purpose of them is to show the change in the Percentage Black Population in 2020 compared to 1970.
 I work with racial data and currently I am working on a project with my supervisor that looks into the changes in public finance (especially the revenue side) in relation to the changes in racial demographics.
 So, I thought it would be really useful to visually map the changes in racial demographics (Change in percentage Black Population for this Mapping project).
+The race dataset can be found in my repository data folder [Racial Data](https://github.com/slaskar1/racial-transition/tree/main/Racial%20Data)

 # Creating the Maps